hharryyf/gdl2qbf-general/minimax/README.md

-# Minimax solver for 2-player games
+# Minimax solver for 2-player or 3-player games

 * To compile & run the C++ minimax + TT solver (player name is the name of the current player.)